UCSF Box 0534 HSW

 San Francisco, CA 94143

 I have been a principal investigator at UCSF since 2005, overseeing a very productive and interactive lab at UCSF, studying diverse biological processes relating to gene regulation and function, using cultured cells and the mouse as a model.
 I was awarded tenure in 2010 in the Department of Microbiology and Immunology at UCSF, and a year later bestowed the Vincent and Stella Coates Endowed Chair.
-I have appointments or am a member of the Helen Diller Comprehensive Cancer Center, the Diabetes Center, the Eli & Edythe Broad Center for Regeneration Medicine and Stem Cell Research, and the Innovative Genomics Institute.
+I have appointments or am a member of the Chan Zuckerberg Biohub, the Helen Diller Comprehensive Cancer Center, the Diabetes Center, the Eli & Edythe Broad Center for Regeneration Medicine and Stem Cell Research, and the Innovative Genomics Institute.
+Although my independent research career started in RNA biology, our publications and grants illustrate an increasingly trend to merge computational and synthetic biology to address systems biology questions related to human disease.
+My contribution to this project is part of this growing directionality and focus, and my commitment to share ideas, reagents, and technologies to solve fundamental problems in biology and my enduring commitment to training the next generation of scientists to help further illuminate genomic dark matter.

 Thanks to the work of my trainees and colleagues I have been awarded a number of distinctions that include a WM Keck Award, New Technologies Award, Breakthrough Technologies Award, NIH Transformative Research Award, and Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation.
 Although my career started in RNA biology, our publications and grants indicate an increasingly trend to merge computational and synthetic biology to address systems biology questions related to human disease.